inonehp/home-page/firefox-extensions/hotkey-url-5/README.md

 README.md

 About:

-Assign keys to a specific website.
+Assign key to a specific website.
-When you press the assigned Key and URL that is set in the setting, it's opening in the current or new tab (if you input a specific parameter).
+Pressing the key will open the site.
+In the settings, you need to specify: key = URL address of the site..

 Notice:
 · Keys: maximum 1-3 keys.